HazyResearch/wonderbread/README.md

 * **120 question-answer pairs** about workflow characteristics

 We distribute the dataset in three subsets:
-1. `demos.zip` -- [Link](https://zenodo.org/records/12671568/files/demos.zip) -- the full dataset
+1. `demos.zip` -- [Link](https://zenodo.org/records/12671568/files/demos.zip) -- all 2,928 demonstrations in the full dataset
-2. `gold_demos.zip` -- [Link](https://zenodo.org/records/12671568/files/gold_demos.zip) -- only demonstrations corresponding to the 162 workflow intents with gold SOPs
+2. `gold_demos.zip` -- [Link](https://zenodo.org/records/12671568/files/gold_demos.zip) -- a subset of 724 demonstrations corresponding to the 162 "Gold" tasks
-3. `debug_demos.zip` -- [Link](https://zenodo.org/records/12671568/files/debug_demos.zip) -- a handful of demonstrations for quick debugging
+3. `debug_demos.zip` -- [Link](https://zenodo.org/records/12671568/files/debug_demos.zip) -- a subset of 24 demonstrations for quick debugging

 # 📊 Benchmark